jialincheoh/jialincheoh/README.md

 - 🌱 I’m currently learning more about Natural Language Processing, Deep Learning and Network Science.
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I have a special fascination about satellite maps.
-When I am not coding, I play around with location coordinates, satellite maps, etc. on places that fascinates me the most.
-To me, satellites are some of the coolest invention.
+- What I do daily: I am an entreprener at heart.
+I do a lot of coding and digital marketing on a daily basis.
+- ⚡ Fun fact: I have an infinite love for swimming.

 I can be reached via [email](jcheoh@purdue.edu).
 I'm always open to conversations and collaborations.